wlh18/html-css-1/README.md

 <details>
     <summary>Syntax Overview</summary>

-HTML is based around using "tags" to create HTML "elements".
+HTML is based around filling "tags" with "content" in order to create HTML "elements".

 ```html